 - Secure outdoor items such as furniture and trashcans or bring them inside if possible.
 Strong winds can quickly turn items such as these into projectiles

-- Make sure all windows and doors are locked and secure
+- Be sure all windows and doors are locked and secured

-- Be sure to know the location of important documents and take them with you if evacuating
+- Be sure to know the locations of important documents and take them with you if you're evacuating

-- If evacuating, follow the posted routes and leave as early as possible – traffic will only get worse as the storm approaches
+- If evacuating, follow the posted routes and leave as early as possible – traffic will only get more congested as the storm approaches

-- Have enough of your prescriptions to last at least a week
+- Have enough of your prescription medications on hand to last at least a week

-- Fill up your car with gas – if power is out for an extended period, there could be limited access to fuel
+- Fill up your vehicle with gas – if power is out for an extended period of time, there could be limited access to fuel

 - Consider building a hurricane kit.
 Government experts recommend getting a few items for your kit every pay day and storing them in airtight plastic bags.
 You can find more information on what supplies to include here.

 It is also always a good idea to make someone else aware of your plans whether they be family members, friends or coworkers.
-Have plans to check-in with each other when possible throughout and after the storm to ensure everyone has made it through safely.
+Plan to check-in with each other whenever possible during and after the storm to ensure everyone has made it through safely.

 Insurance, Repairs & Preventative Maintenance

-If you are a homeowner, you might be faced with property damage after a severe weather event.
-This of course may mean dealing with insurance agents, deductibles and paperwork.
-By having a few things ready before a storm is ever forecasted to be heading our way, you can get a jump on repairs and insurance claims should they be necessary:
+If you are a homeowner, you could be faced with property damage after a severe weather event.
+This of course will mean dealing with insurance agents, deductibles and lots of paperwork.
+By having a few things ready before a storm is ever forecast to be heading our way, you can get a jump on repairs and insurance claims should they be needed:

-- Be sure you’re covered – talk with your insurance agent about the coverage you have on your property and find out if there is any additional coverage you should look in to purchasing.
-Many people found themselves without proper coverage after last year’s storm and ended up having to pay a lot of money out of pocket for repairs.
+- Be sure you’re covered – talk with your insurance agent about the coverage you have on your property and find out if there is any additional coverage you should look in to adding.
+Many people found themselves without proper coverage after last year’s storm and ended up having to pay out of pocket for some big repairs

-- Make sure you have your insurance documents handy – it will be much easier to contact your agent, adjustors, etc. post-storm if you know right where those documents are located
+- Make sure you have your insurance documents handy – it will be much easier to contact your agent, adjusters, etc. post-storm if you know right where those documents are located

 - If your property is governed by an HOA, find out what types of damages are covered by their master policies and if they are responsible for any preparation work

-- Preventative Maintenance – Things like keeping tree limbs cleared back and having your gutters and downspouts regularly cleaned throughout the year can make your home less vulnerable to flooding or falling limbs when a hurricane comes through
+- Preventative Maintenance – Things like keeping tree limbs trimmed away from your home and having your gutters and downspouts regularly cleaned throughout the year can make your home less vulnerable to flooding or falling limbs when a hurricane comes through

 Historically, September is the most active month of the Atlantic Hurricane Season.
-By taking the necessary steps now to ready your home and your family, you can ensure everyone’s safety, reduce stress and hopefully minimize some storm-related damages to your home.
+By taking the necessary steps now to ready your home and your family, you can ensure everyone’s safety, reduce stress and hopefully minimize hurricane-related damages to your home.